Blue Lagoon Iceland

 The reasons why I decided not to purchase a ticket for entrance to use the Blue Lagoon is because it was too expensive for my taste, it would most likely be too crowded for me, and the lagoon itself was not formed naturally.

-I was not willing to pay $84.00, which is the typical entrance fee for the Comfort package.
+I was not willing to pay $84.00, which was the typical entrance fee for the Comfort package in 2018 — and I certainly was not willing to pay $98.00 in 2025.
 Because I was driving around virtually the entire country of Iceland, I found something of a thermal option which was better for me — as well as free of charge.
 For me, that was the right decision.

-If you really must indulge in thermal waters and your time is limited, the Blue Lagoon may be your only option — if you are willing to pay as little as $59.00 or 6,900 Icelandic krona for an appointment during the evening.
+If you really must indulge in thermal waters and your time is limited, the Blue Lagoon may be your only option — if you are willing to pay as low as $82.00 for a day visit.
 Admission fees are discounted for children; and infants younger than two years old are not permitted in the lagoon.

 Tickets for admission must be purchased in advance.
-If you want to store your luggage, each bag will cost you 550 Icelandic krona, which is approximately $4.75 in United States dollars.
+If you want to store your luggage, each bag cost 550 Icelandic krona in 2018, which was approximately $4.75 in United States dollars.
+Expect that service to be more expensive in 2025.

 Blue Lagoon